lstratta/helpful-bash-scripts/create-react-project/react-project-setup.README.md

 All you have to do is run this in your standard terminal.
 It should work fine for both Bash and ZSH shells.

 #### For Windows:
-Download and open `git bash` to run this script.
+Download and open Git Bash to run this script.

 ## Bash Script Features To Add: